-On various occasions during the year, whole families have the opportunities to learn together, celebrate holidays, and participate in Shabbat services with other families and the TCS community.
+On various occasions during the year, whole families have the opportunity to learn together, celebrate holidays, and participate in Shabbat services with other families and the TCS community.

 See below for descriptions of a few of those opportunities.

 In an effort to build community and to give our students a trajectory of the Torah narrative, we begin each Sunday SULAM session together in the sanctuary with “Taste of Torah” – a closer look at the weekly Torah portion.
-On teh first Sunday of each month, Havdalah and monthly birthday celebration will follow.
-On non-Havdalah days, this gathering is followed by Shirah – an interactive and joyful Jewish singing led by our Cantorial Soloist, David Rothberg.
+On the first Sunday of each month, Havdalah and monthly birthday celebrations will follow.
+On non-Havdalah days, this gathering is followed by Shirah – interactive and joyful Jewish singing led by our Cantorial Soloist, David Rothberg.
 Parents are encouraged to join the students for these weekly gatherings.

 Havdalah literally means “separation.”
 It is also the name of a ceremony that separates Shabbat from the rest of the week.
 Although traditionally Havdalah takes place on Saturday night, it can be performed as late as Tuesday.
 The blessings recited during Havdalah are intended to use all five senses – tasting the wine, smelling the spices, seeing the flame of the candle and feeling its warmth, and hearing the blessings.

 At the first Sunday session of every month, our entire school community gathers together in the sanctuary for Havdalah, to sing songs and to celebrate the birthdays of the month.
 Each grade level has the chance to lead Havdalah at least once during the year.

 Parents are invited and encouraged to attend this special community gathering with their children.